 Nothing leaves your shop until you choose to send it.
 A WhatsApp photo is not a commitment.
 A posted parcel is not a sale.
 Only an accepted valuation is.

-Items are posted tracked and signed for.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Items are posted tracked and signed for using the prepaid Royal Mail Special Delivery label we send.
+Cover may be available up to £2,500 depending on the postal method and cover level used.
 GoldPaid can confirm the appropriate postal option before you post, and for higher-value parcels we will talk through the right Special Delivery option first.

-Every valuation is written, so the charity has a clear record for its own audit trail.
+Every valuation is written and itemised, so the treasurer can match the payment to the parcel it relates to, and the charity has a clear record for its own audit trail.
+Payment goes only to the charity’s registered bank account, never a personal account or a shop till.
+The trustee briefing sets out the payment controls and per-parcel audit trail in full.
 Final offers depend on inspection, item weight, purity, hallmarks, stones, non-precious-metal components, condition and the live precious-metal market.

 For area managers and multi-shop charities

-If you run more than one shop, the same patterns repeat across the portfolio, and so does the lost value.
-The programme scales for that.
+If you run more than one shop, the same patterns repeat in every one of them, and so does the lost value.
+The programme is built for that.
 Training is open to every shop in a chain at no cost.
 A standard photo and triage routine can be rolled out across all sites, so a piece is checked the same way in shop one and in shop twenty.

 Guides, checklists and policy templates